-Note: Ensure that the cuffs are properly supported when entering the workstation chamber.
-Failure to support the cuffs can cause the Ezee Sleeves to come off the glove ports.
-Note also that the mandrels must be correctly inserted into the cuffs, such that a gas tight seal is formed.
+Note: Ensure that the Ezee-Cuffs are properly supported when exiting the workstation chamber.
+Failure to support the cuffs can cause the Ezee-Sleeves to come off the glove ports.
+Note also that the Ezee Plugs must be correctly inserted into the cuffs, such that a gas tight seal is formed.